 It is amazing sometimes to see a young baby, stepping as much as possible on the toes of his parents and making them behave in funny ways.
 This thing works both ways.
 Our children know us so well, they can make us do silly things out of joy or out of anger or guilt.

-I remember my daughter, when she was young, would get out of bed late at night (after refusing to go to sleep), stand in front of me with a miserable look on her face and say, “I’m hungry”.
+I remember my daughter, when she was young, would get out of bed late at night (after refusing to go to sleep).
+She would stand in front of me with a miserable look on her face and say, “I’m hungry”.
 You see, she would never stand in front of Gal and say that, because he would tell her to get back in bed.

 However, I was so sensitive to this, I would make her something to eat in the middle of the night.
 It took me a while to realize she was actually playing on a soft spot of mine towards “hungry kids”.